 Email: odeh (AT) Courant (DOT) nyu (DOT) edu

-She is also an Affiliated Faculty of Computer Science at New York University Abu Dhabi (NYUAD) in the UAE where she has spent the last three years (from 2010 to 2013) setting up the Computer Science department at New York University Abu Dhabi (NYUAD) and also created successful international collaboration projects in Computer Science.
+She is also an Affiliated Faculty of Computer Science at New York University Abu Dhabi (NYUAD) where she spent three years (from 2010 to 2013) setting up the Computer Science department at New York University Abu Dhabi (NYUAD) and also created successful international collaboration projects in Computer Science.